 Medicare liens require a lot of patience and a long lead time.
 Lawyers may submit an authorization to Medicare to receive access to a client’s Medicare account.
-This will enable to lawyer to receive information about payments made on behalf of a client.
+This will enable the lawyer to receive information about payments made on behalf of a client.
 The claim is first opened with a phone call to Medicare to provide identifying information.
-Medicare then sends a form to be submitted together an authorization signed by the client, and will provide in itemization of amounts claimed in response to that submission.
-Updated lien amounts can take a month or more, and thus need to be requested well in advance of a mediation or trial.
-The good news is that Medicare deducts its pro rata share of recovery costs (attorney’s fees and case expenses) as a matter of course, and will often make additional compromises.
-The bad news is that it can take months to get final payment amounts.
+Medicare then sends a form to be submitted together with an authorization signed by the client and will provide an itemization of amounts claimed in response to that submission.
+Updated lien amounts can take a month or more, and thus need to be requested well in advance of mediation or trial.
+The good news is that Medicare deducts its pro-rata share of recovery costs (attorney’s fees and case expenses) as a matter of course, and will often make additional compromises.
+The bad news is that it can take months to get the final payment amounts.